Services

 All opening times are subject to change, as we sometimes need to close a unit at short notice to manage demand and maintain safety.
 We do our best to minimise any short notice closures, but by ringing the triage line above you will be able to check whether the unit is open as planned.

-Open 8am – 8pm to walk-ins and for booked appointments.
-Please note the final appointment / walk-in time currently is 7.30pm.
-Further information about Lydney and District Community Hospital.
+Based at Cirencester Hospital.
+Open 8am – 7.30pm to walk-ins and for booked appointments.
+Please note the final appointment / walk-in time is 7.30pm.

+Based at North Cotswolds Hospital.
 Open 8am – 8pm to walk-ins and for booked appointments.
-Please note final appointment is at 7.00pm / final walk-in time is 7.30pm.
+Please note the final appointment / walk-in time is 7.30pm.

 What we can treat